atch2203/blog/src/content/blog/8bit computer.md

 ![[rotated-20250218_170258.jpg]]

 ## Addendum: designing the computer, instructions/control signals, and debugging
-There is a lot more to talk about, but I'll just talk about the process of designing and Debugging/testing
+There is a lot more to talk about, but I'll just talk about the process of designing, testing, and programming the computer.

+For debugging, it really helped to have a testing rig, both with 8 bit write and re
 ![[20241117_145416.jpg]]

+When we got everything on the bus,
 ![[20250218_162937.jpg]]

 ![[20250218_163008.jpg]]